lorenmh/coen383-p2/README.md

 We generate a `process_queue_t` by calling `create_process_queue`.
 This contains ~ 50 processes or whatever.
 The process values are randomized and the queue is sorted by arrival time (this is all done in `create_process_queue`).
-We then copy this process queue 5 times using `copy_process_queue`, meaning there will now be 6 process queues.
+We then copy this process queue 5 times using `clone_process_queue`, meaning there will now be 6 process queues.
 These 6 identical process queues are going to be sent to the schedulers (FCFS, SJF, etc).
 So, we take copy 1 and send it to FCFS, we take copy 2 and send it to SJF, etc.